Classifying Causal Nonlinear Electrodynamics via $\varphi$-Parity and Irrelevant Deformations: Perturbative models: irrelevant deformations and -parity

 Applying condition~\eqref{mmm333} to the $C_m$ coefficients defined in~\eqref{cm} forces all odd coefficients to vanish, leaving only the even coefficients.
 The surviving even coefficients take the following form:

 Therefore, the analytic Lagrangian \eqref{Lparityinv} corresponds to the irrelevant deformation \eqref{CHIrr}.
-In this case, condition \eqref{cmanaaa} enforces that all odd coefficients vanish, so the associated deformation operator contains only integer powers of the two structures \(X\) and \(Y\).
-In Ref.~\cite{Babaei-Aghbolagh:2024uqp}, a family of perturbative theories is presented whose deformations involve integer powers of the two structures of energy–momentum tensor.
+In this case, condition \eqref{cmanaaa} enforces that all odd coefficients vanish, so the associated deformation operator contains only integer powers of the two structures \(X\) and \(Y\). { Compatibility with exact $\varphi$-parity in~\eqref{exaparit} or analytic Lagrangian as \eqref{uvuv} requires that \(\gamma = 0\), in which case the root-\(T\bar{T}\) flow equation is lost for deformed theories.
+In other words, the existence of an analytic theory entails the loss of the root flow equation in the deformed theory.} In Ref.~\cite{Babaei-Aghbolagh:2024uqp}, a family of perturbative theories is presented whose deformations involve integer powers of the two structures of energy–momentum tensor.
 Consequently, these theories belong to the class of analytical theories and are invariant under $\varphi$-parity transformation in~\eqref{pariii}.
 A comparison between the analytic Lagrangian \eqref{Lparityinv} and the general Lagrangian \eqref{CHfg} reveals a key structural distinction.
 In the analytic case, each pair of consecutive orders in $(\lambda)$ is governed by a single free coefficient $m_i$, whereas in non-analytic theories, every order in $(\lambda)$ requires an independent coefficient $m_i$ to be fixed.
 Finally, it should be noted that Courant–Hilbert perturbation theory applies to the root flow equation in the form: \( \frac{\partial \mathcal{L}_{CH}}{\partial \gamma}= \mathcal{R}_\gamma =\tau \dot\ell(\tau). \)